-Supplies of services to business customers in another EU member state or any customer outside the EU are treated as outside the scope of UK VAT and do not count towards turnover for VAT registration purposes (for example: supplying consultancy services to a business customer in Spain).
+Supplies of services to business customers in another EU member state or any customer outside the EU are treated as outside the scope of UK VAT and do not count towards turnover for VAT registration purposes.

 Other non-business income that may be excluded includes disbursements incurred on behalf of a client, grants, or any income from employment.

-Finally, it is worth noting that you can ignore any ‘one-off’ sales of capital assets.
-This means that if, for example, you sell a van and the income received puts the business turnover over the registration limit, the sales proceeds can be ignored.
+It is also worth noting that ‘one-off’ sales of capital assets can be ignored.
+So, for example, if you sell a van and the income received puts the business turnover over the registration limit, the sales proceeds can be ignored.

 February key tax dates